GroopABS/Whitepaper/README.md

 ## Abstract

 - Digital financing of tangible assets.
-- the use of block chain to the center and non-tampering characteristics, the real assets can be anchored in the block chain.
+- Using the decentralization and unaltered feature of block chain, to anchored the real assets in the block chain system.
 - Issuance of Asset Certificates (Token), provides an open and transparent platform to manage and trade asset certificates (Token).
-- Improved Ethereum through Assets Guaranteed Bonds
+- Improved Ethereum through Asset-Backed Security

-## Crowdsale Project
+## Crowdfunding Project

 [CABS](./tokens/CABS/CABS_TOKEN_en.md): 2017-07-14 to 2017-08-04